Updated August 2025

 Causes

-Often there is no clear reason why a yeast infection develops.
-However, the following conditions can increase the possibility that one might occur:
+Often there is no clear reason why someone gets a yeast infection.
+However, the following conditions can increase the risk of getting one:

-• Use of certain medications such as antibiotics, corticosteroids and hormonal birth control
+• Use of certain medications like antibiotics, steroids and hormonal birth control

 • Pregnancy